-- Cable management scheme should be reviewed and approved by the EPC contractor.
+Cable management scheme should be reviewed and approved by the EPC contractor.
 Required cable lengths should be cross-checked and account for tracker structure particularities e.g. bearing house gaps.
-If longer cables or additional jumper cables are required, please contact Canadian Solar's sales representative in advance. - Ensure that the wiring is correct before starting up the
+If longer cables or additional jumper cables are required, please contact Canadian Solar's sales representative in advance.

-- system.
-If the measured open circuit voltage (Voc) and short-circuit current (Isc) differ from the specifications, this indicates that there is a wiring fault. - When modules have been installed, but the system has not been connected to the grid yet, each module string should be kept under open-circuit conditions and proper actions should be taken to avoid dust and moisture penetration inside the connectors. - For double glass modules, Canadian Solar offers several cable length options to match various system configurations, in case a jumper cable is needed, please contact your Canadian Solar sales representative. - Cables should always be fastened on module frames or mounting rails, in order to avoid shading on the rear side of bifacial modules. - The cable lengths assume the purlin connecting the modules to be no more than 80 mm protruding from the back side of the module and the distance between two modules to be no more than 25 mm.
-Verify proper wire management with mounting supplier should your configuration differ. - For different module types, recommended system cable schemes are shown in table 2 below.
-On the below figures, bold lines represent cable installation pathways, while + and - connector correspond to positive and negative module terminals respectively.
+- Ensure that the wiring is correct before starting up the system.
+If the measured open circuit voltage (Voc) and short-circuit current (Isc) differ from the specifications, this indicates that there is a wiring fault. - When modules have been installed, but the system has not been connected to the grid yet, each module string should be kept under open-circuit conditions and proper actions should be taken to avoid dust and moisture penetration inside the connectors. - For double glass modules, Canadian Solar offers several cable length options to match various system

+- configurations, in case a jumper cable is needed, please contact your Canadian Solar sales representative. - Cables should always be fastened on module frames or mounting rails, in order to avoid shading on the rear side of bifacial modules. - In case where a cable connection method not included in below table is used, please confirm suitable cable length with Canadian Solar's sales representative. - On below figures, bold lines represent cable installation pathways, while + and - connector correspond to positive and negative module terminals respectively.